J0nnyI/JLib/JLib.Reflection/JLib.Reflection Documentation.md

 - simplified type discovery: you can use the TvtFactoryAttributes to automatically discover all your types
 - DRY-er code: you define your reflections at one central location per TypeValueType, which prevents you from having to write the same code multiple times
 - simplified reflection: you no longer have to think about what defines an entity when trying to build something like a AutoMapper.Profile using reflection, since it has already been done.
+- Inheritance based priorization: Given EfCoreEntityType:EntityType:DataObjectType:TypeValueType, a type which satisfies all EfCoreEntityTypeEfCoreEntityType conditions will be created as such.

+### Type Value Type Properties
+1. Type value Types must be decorated with FactoryAttributes to be valid
+2. The FactoryAttributes define, which conditions must be satisfied for a Type to be considered an instance of the given TypeValueType
+3. TypeValueTypes may derive from one another, the conditions of the base TypeValueType will also be applied to the derived Type
+4. If there are 2 TypeValueTypes where one is not convertible into the other, a InvalidSetupException will be added to the ExceptionBuilder.
+  - Reason: Since they have a deviating base type tree, an incompllete or incorrect setup is assumed and the proper priority can not be determined.
+    - InvalidSetupException: "multiple tvt candidates with deviating base types found for type ..." error
+### Unwanted tyes in TypeCache
+Types can remove themselves from Reflection by being decorated with the \[JLib.Reflection.TvtFactoryAttributes.IgnorInCache] attribute.
+Doing so removes them from type value type evaluation.
+This is usefull for marker interfaces or abstract classes, which are not candidates for TypeValueTypes.
+Note, that those types will be removed from the TypeCache and are only accessible by indirect reflection.

 ### Components
 - TypeValueType
     - Combines the [DDD ValueObjects / Value Types](https://blog.jannikwempe.com/domain-driven-design-entities-value-objects) with the System.Type